neuralmagic/docs/docs/source/faqs.md

 **Can multiple model inferences be executed?**

-Model inferences are executed as a single stream; concurrent execution is unsupported at this time.
+Model inferences are executed as a single stream by default; concurrent execution [can be enabled depending on the engine execution strategy](https://docs.neuralmagic.com/deepsparse/main/source/scheduler.html).

 ___